LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

 Pack portability
 ----------------

-Ideally, packs are fully portable and can be used with all Logtalk supported Prolog backends.
+Ideally, packs are fully portable and can be used with all Logtalk-supported Prolog backends.
 This can be declared by using the atom ``all`` in the last argument of the ``version/6`` predicate (see example above).

 When a pack can only be used with a subset of the Prolog backends, the last argument of the ``version/6`` predicate is a list of backend